-It's much hurt to get bad credit than it to fix it, but you've probably already figured that out.
+It's much easier to get bad credit than it to fix it, but you've probably already figured that out.
 Getting new credit is key to rebuilding a bad credit score.
 However, past credit mistakes can be nearly impossible to overcome, especially when new creditors and lenders are unwilling to give you a second chance.
 What do you do when you need to re-establish your credit, but can’t get a credit card?
-You get a secured credit card.
+You can get a secured credit card.

 What is a Secured Credit Card?

 A secured credit card works just like a regular credit card.
 You swipe your card to make purchases that deduct from your credit limit.
 You repay the balance with monthly payments or all at once.
 The major difference with a secured credit card is that you're required to make a deposit against the credit limit on the account.
 The security deposit is collateral held in case you default on credit card payments.